Top 10 Tips for Cleaning Data in Google Sheets

 - Next to "Search", choose the sheets that you want to search.

-- [Optional] To refine your search, select additional options.
+- Optionally, refine your search by selecting additional options.
 You can make your search case-sensitive, find exact matches, use regular expressions or search within formulas.

 - Choose an option to replace the data: To replace instances one at a time, click "Find > Replace" and to replace all instances, click "Replace all".